CalStott/IaC/IaC_notes.md

 IaC provides a common language for both developers and operations.
 Changes can be reviewed in a transparent manner, which fosters better collaboration in a DevOps environment.

+## Where to start using IaC?

+If it takes 3 days to setup IaC code solution and only saves 5 mins every month, it isn't worth using.
+If it takes 1 day to setup IaC code solution but saves 30 mins every day, it is worth using.

+## What IaC tools are available?

+Some examples of tools:
+- Ansible
+- Terraform
+- AWS CloudFormation

+Breaks into two categories, **Configuration Management** and **Orchestration**.

+- **Configuration Management**
+  - Manages the state and settings of existing systems and software
+  - Ensures that servers and applications are correctly configured e.g. installing packages, managing config. files, setting up users
+  - *Handles the details inside the machine*
+  - e.g. Ansible
+  - e.g. installing Nginx on an app

+- **Orchestration**
+  - Automates the coordination and management of multiple systems or services
+  - Deals with provisioning, scaling, dependencies, service startup order and interconnections
+  - *Handles how machines and services work together as a system*
+  - e.g. Kubernetes, Terraform
+  - e.g. building an EC2 instance, VPC, SG

+> Analogy: Orchestration builds the house, Config.
+Management makes it liveable inside

+### Ansible

+- **Adhock** => 1-off commands
+- **Playbook** => "recipe" / desired state written in YAML

+- **Agentless** - do not need to install the software on each agent node, only on the master node.
+As long as the master node can communicate to the agents, it will run.